-Kindergarten classes are involved in investigations using all of their senses as they learn about classification, magnets, living and non-living objects, properties of water, and patterns in nature.
+Kindergarten classes are involved in investigations using all their senses as they learn about classification, weather, magnetism, living and non-living objects, properties of water, and patterns in nature.

 Students in first grade investigate how moving objects exhibit different kinds of motion.
 They also conduct experiments to test how different materials and substances react with water at various temperatures.
 First graders also learn about the relationship between the sun and Earth and how the sun is an important source of energy for the Earth.

 Second grade classes study the different types of weather, seasons, and extreme conditions.
 They also learn about natural and synthetic magnets, properties of matter, and the life patterns of plants and animals.
 Students also focus on understanding their place in the world and how they impact our environment.